hemihydrate/blog/01-process.md

 about while waiting.
 There are hobbies to do.
 Friends to hang out with.
 Stuff to read.

-The closer it would get to the 4 months point, the worse I'd feel myself.
+The closer it would get to the 4 months point, the worse I'd feel.
 A constant fight between "I should wait" and "why the hell would I ever wait".
 To feel better I read upon facial hair removal and phoned a place where electrolysis (a very painful method) was one of the options.
 The woman that picked up didn't really speak English and asked me to call some other place instead, but by insisting I got an appointment there.
 She would try to convince me not to proceed on that appointment but I was pretty stubborn and she gave up.
 Remove my hair and JUST TAKE MY MONEY, please.
 It is expensive.